populationtwo/camden-theme-documentation/docs/customization/widgets.md

 - On the Widget that is to be removed, click the down arrow (or edit link) in the upper right corner to expand the Widget's interface
 - Click the Delete link in the dialog box.
 - The Widget will now be removed permanently.
-- Alternatively if you want to keep the widget setting for future use, drag it to the __Inactive Widgets__ area instead of the __Available Widgets__ are.
+- Alternatively, if you want to keep the widget setting for future use, drag it to the __Inactive Widgets__ area instead of the __Available Widgets__ are.
 It will save your widget settings for future use.
 - Preview your site to see your changes.

 [More info about Widgets](https://codex.wordpress.org/Appearance_Widgets_Screen ":target=_blank").